Peru’s Sacred Valley and Machu Picchu

 Group Size: Min.
 4 – Max.
 16

-Select Sundays, May – July, September & October
+Select dates May – July, September & October

 Prices are “starting from” rates, shown in CA$, per person based on two people sharing a twin room or one person in a single room (limited and subject to availability).
 To avoid disappointment we recommend booking this tour at least 6-8 months prior to your desired travel date, in order to obtain a permit for the Inca Trail, as they are issued on an application process, first come first served.